rudrakshkapil/ShadowSense/README.md

 # ShadowSense: Unsupervised Domain Adaptation and Feature Fusion for Shadow-Agnostic Tree Crown Detection from RGB-Thermal Drone Imagery
+\[Under construction...\]

 This is the official code repository for the paper titled above, accepted into the main conference at WACV 2024!
-It will be available on CVF following the conference on Jan 4-8, 2024, but for now please refer to the [ArXiv pre-print version](https://arxiv.org/abs/2310.16212).
+It will be available on CVF following the conference on Jan 4-8, 2024, but for now, please refer to the [ArXiv pre-print version](https://arxiv.org/abs/2310.16212).

 ### Running on your own machine
 1. Clone and enter repository
    ```Shell
    git clone https://github.com/rudrakshkapil/ShadowSense